alphagov/govuk-design-system/src/components/button/index.md

 ## Research on this component

+In [January 2026] we updated the Button component as part of colour changes to support a wider refresh of the GOV.UK brand.
+We also made small changes to improve colour contrast and make the button text easier to read.

+We found that the proposed green colour made text harder to read, and that we could also improve the red colour as well.
+To make buttons easier to read overall, we added a slight text shadow and adjusted letter spacing, [and both colours are now improved](https://github.com/alphagov/govuk-design-system/discussions/4953#discussion-9108380).

+### Green start buttons

 Testing on GOV.UK has shown that [the green colour of start buttons has improved click-through rates](https://github.com/alphagov/govuk-design-system-backlog/issues/34#issuecomment-699537400).